santedb/dev-doc/santedb/data-and-information-architecture/conceptual-data-model/acts/class-concepts.md

 # Class Concepts

-Acts are classified into one of these four types based upon their ClassConcept code.
+Acts are classified into one of these types based upon their ClassConcept code.
 This dictates what type of Act the particular tuple in the database represents.

 | Act Class | Code | Description |
 | :--- | :--- | :--- |